high90/high90/_content/1-blog/2015-07-21-1000-crs-7-failure-investigation.md

 link: http://www.nasaspaceflight.com/2015/07/spacex-falcon-9-failure-investigation-focuses-update/
 ---

 [NASA Space Flight](http://www.nasaspaceflight.com) is one of my favorite places to get detailed space news.
-Their RSS feed and news articles are free (although they offer even more depth via their [L2](http://www.nasaspaceflight.com/l2/) subscription service) and they usually have a more technical focus than other space news sites.
+Their RSS feed and news articles are free, although they offer even more depth via their [L2](http://www.nasaspaceflight.com/l2/) subscription service.
+I like that they have a more technical approach than other space news sites.

 [Their most recent post](http://www.nasaspaceflight.com/2015/07/spacex-falcon-9-failure-investigation-focuses-update/) offers a lot of details on the current state of the SpaceX CRS-7 failure investigation: